vikchupak/AWS/terms.md

 | **Zonal**    | Tied to one AZ       | EBS volume           |

 - Globally Resilient
+  - A service remain functioning despite a region outage
 - Regional Resilient
+  - A service runs its resources in one region
+  - A service remain functioning despite a AZ outage
 - AZ resilient
+  - If AZ fails, the service failes